 The COUNTDOWN project conducted an NTD situational analysis between February and April 2017 in Kaduna and Ogun States, Nigeria.
 The study consists of a literature review, a policy review and a qualitative component.
 Findings were triangulated and synthesised into key outcomes, presented in this series of 4 briefs.
+The Executive Summary contains further details regarding the methodology and key findings of the situational analysis overall.

-Nigeria's national programme for NTDs is housed in the NTD Division, Public Health Department, of the Federal Ministry of Health (FMOH), with the responsibility of coordinating and providing leadership for NTD activities in Nigeria.
-It provides policy guidance for the implementation of activities carried out by states, Local Government Areas (LGA), health facilities, and communities.
-The FMOH leads and coordinates the integration of NTD collaboration with Noninterventions in Governmental Development Organisations (NGDOs), the United Nations (WHO and UNICEF), academia, and other ministries such as Education, Water Resources, Women's Affairs, Agriculture, Environment, and Information.
+In terms of coordination, Nigeria's national programme for NTDs is housed in the NTD Division, Public Health Department, of the Federal Ministry of Health (FMOH), with the responsibility of coordinating and providing leadership for NTD activities in Nigeria.
+It provides policy guidance for implementation of activities carried out by states, Local Government Areas (LGA), health facilities, and communities.
+The FMOH leads and coordinates the integration of NTD interventions in collaboration with Non-Governmental Development Organisations (NGDOs), the United Nations (WHO and UNICEF), academia, and other ministries such as Education, Water Resources, Women's Affairs.
+Agriculture, Environment, and Information.